limorahuvi/FastLane/README.md

 ## Running the Fastlane

 1. Clone the project.
-2. Use this [link](https://docs.google.com/document/d/1LxIxe7lPR3rUdYqwPwxIuVzXn6O_SIxkgjjq9KPquQs/edit#) to create local database and set all data files locally.
-3. Open terminal in the project directory and run the command:
+2. Open terminal in the project directory and run the command:

     `sbt run`

-4. When server started, open chrome or firefox @ http://localhost:9000
+3. When server started, open chrome or firefox @ http://localhost:9000

 ## Testing

-make sure you created database for testing using this [link](https://docs.google.com/document/d/1LxIxe7lPR3rUdYqwPwxIuVzXn6O_SIxkgjjq9KPquQs/edit) use this [link](https://docs.google.com/document/d/1i9PuP6IPbM7SjClE43RJl3bM79P2j55hoY1tYSJaHPY/edit) to run E2E testing, database and unit testing.
+make sure you created database for testing using this [link](https://docs.google.com/document/d/1LxIxe7lPR3rUdYqwPwxIuVzXn6O_SIxkgjjq9KPquQs/edit)

+use this [link](https://docs.google.com/document/d/1i9PuP6IPbM7SjClE43RJl3bM79P2j55hoY1tYSJaHPY/edit) to run E2E testing, database and unit testing.

+###### Developer
+If you want to contribute and continuing develop this project use this [link](https://docs.google.com/document/d/1SgVN07NYaXglP2BD7qzGTVCMvkpHeGWV/edit#) for additional instructions.